josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 able to clearly state what it is asking for, and what the relevance is for the potential sponsor.
-One participant stated that it's unclear now who is responsible for communicating these messages to funding sources, Furhter this participant said that it's unclear how this outreach is done and if it is done well, especially for large sponsors.
+One participant stated that it's unclear now who is responsible for communicating these messages to funding sources, Further this participant said that it's unclear how this outreach is done and if it is done well, especially for large sponsors.
 One commentor states that it seems like there are two types